RTKConsortium/RTK/applications/rtkfourdrooster/README.md

-# 4DROOSTER: Total variation-regularized 3D + time reconstruction
+# 4D ROOSTER

 RTK provides a tool to reconstruct a 3D + time image which does not require explicit motion estimation.
 Instead, it uses total variation regularization along both space and time.
 The implementation is based on a paper that we have published ([article](https://hal.science/hal-01097456v1)).
 You should read the article to understand the basics of the algorithm before trying to use the software.

 The algorithm requires a set of projection images with the associated RTK geometry, the respiratory phase of each projection image and a motion mask in which the region of the space where movement is expected is set to 1 and the rest is set to 0.
 Each piece of data is described in more details below and can be downloaded using [Girder](https://data.kitware.com/#collection/5a7706878d777f0649e04776).
-It is assumed that the breathing motion is periodic, which implies that the mechanical state of the chest depends only on the respiratory phase.
+It is assumed that the breathing motion is periodic, which implies that the position of the chest depends only on the respiratory phase.

 ## Projection images